Postdoc Fellow, University of Bergamo

-Vincenzo Santarcangelo, B.A. in Pbilosphy and M.A. in Philosophy and History of Ideas (University of Turin), PhD in Philosophy of Language and Mind (University of Turin), is Adjunct Professor of «Tecniche di comunicazione e di scrittura» at the Politecnico di Torino, and teaches «Theory of Perception» at the Istituto Europeo di Design, Moda e Arti Visive (IED), in Milan, and «Philosophy of Music» at Vicenza Music Conservatory “Arrigo Pedrollo”.
+Vincenzo Santarcangelo, B.A. in Philosophy and M.A. in Philosophy and History of Ideas (University of Turin), PhD in Philosophy of Language and Mind (University of Turin), is a Postdoc Fellow at the University of Bergamo and an Adjunct Professor of «Tecniche di comunicazione e di scrittura» at the Politecnico di Torino; and teaches «Theory of Perception» at the Istituto Europeo di Design, Moda e Arti Visive (IED), in Milan, and «Philosophy of Music» at Vicenza Music Conservatory “Arrigo Pedrollo”.

 He has been visiting PhD Student at the Cognition Institute of the Plymouth University, UK, from 2013 to 2015.
 He is associate member of Labont (University of Turin) and editor of Rivista di Estetica.
 His writings regularly appear on La Lettura, Corriere della Sera, Artribune and Giornale della musica.
 His last publications are Il suono.
 L’esperienza uditiva e i suoi oggetti (Raffaello Cortina, 2018) and the monographic issue of Rivista di Estetica (66/2017) «The Auditory Object», both co-authored with Elvira Di Bona (The Van Leer Jerusalem Institute).